open-telemetry/opamp-spec/README.md

 can be downloaded using an HTTP GET request.
 The URLs point to a file on a Download Server (which may be on the same host as the OpAMP Server or a different host).

+The Server is allowed to make an package offer only if the Agent indicated that it can accept packages via AcceptsAgentPackage bit of StatusReport.capabilities field.

 <h3 id="downloading-agent-package">Downloading Agent Package</h3>